nishitxmehta/ECCrypto/README.md

 ## Overview

 Welcome to ECCrypto, a C++ cryptographic algorithm project that leverages Elliptic Curve Cryptography (ECC) with a unique twist.
 ECCrypto operates within a public key cryptosystem, generating private and public keys for both sender and receiver.
-The core feature of ECCrypto is the conversion of characters from the text file <b>'message.txt'</b> into points on elliptic curves, ensuring secure communication.
+The core feature of ECCrypto is the conversion of characters from the text file `message.txt` into points on elliptic curves, ensuring secure communication.
 This project allows you to encrypt messages using the receiver's public key and decrypt them with the receiver's private key.

 ## Key Features